MonoHaru/Engine-Fault-Diagnostics-and-Prognostics/README.md

 ---

-Our paper can be accessed at this [link](https://www.dbpia.co.kr/journal/articleDetail?nodeId=NODE11964687).
+Our paper can be accessed at this [link](https://www.dbpia.co.kr/journal/articleDetail?nodeId=NODE11964687) or [paper](https://github.com/MonoHaru/Engine-Fault-Diagnostics-and-Prognostics/blob/main/Main engine Fault Diagnostics and Progonostics using Exhaust Gas Temperature data.pdf)

 Moreover, we provide a [poster](https://github.com/MonoHaru/Engine-Fault-Diagnostics-and-Prognostics/blob/main/poster.pdf) for further information.